Bahrain - Country Commercial Guide

 Last published date:

 The Bahraini government has launched major development projects in the infrastructure and transportation sectors.
 Under phase one of the Bahrain International Airport (BIA) Modernization Program, the New Aiport Passenger Terminal, which opened in January 2021, increased BIA’s annual passenger capacity from 8 million to 14 million travelers, and expanded cargo handling capacity to 1 million metric tons per year.
+A number of significant projects are planned for subsequent phases of development.

 Migration to digital technologies became an essential business practice during the coronavirus pandemic and public and private sector demand for virtual communication, e-learning, big data analytics, artificial intelligence, and cloud based products and services remains strong.
+In accordance with Law No. (56) of 2018, concerning the provision of cloud computing services to foreign parties, the Kingdom of Bahrain has granted the United States sovereignty over the data held by U.S companies in Bahrain-based data centers.
+The government of Bahrain continues to pursue implement similar agreements with countries around the world.

 Financial technologies (FinTech) is also a growing sector in Bahrain.
-As part of the Bahraini government’s push to reinforce its position as a regional financial center, the Bahrain Economic Development Board and Singapore’s FinTech Consortium inaugurated a leading MENA FinTech hub, Bahrain FinTech Bay in 2018.
+As part of the Bahraini government’s push to reinforce its position as a regional financial center, the Bahrain Economic Development Board and Singapore’s FinTech Consortium inaugurated a leading MENA FinTech hub, Bahrain FinTech Bay, in 2018.
 Bahrain maintains a forward-leaning FinTech regulatory environnment and was the first MENA country to license a cryptocurrency exchange in 2019 and hosts companies involved in digital banking, e-wallets, blockchain, smart contracts, artificial intelligence, risk management, and other FinTech specializations.
 Since 2018, the Central Bank of Bahrain has fostered FinTech startups in its regulatory sandbox, including cryptocurrency exchange Rain Financial which raised $110 million in funding from Silicon Valley investors in January 2022.